growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - maintainability

 other might be
+- stability
-- performance
+- high performance
 - scalability
-- plattform independence
+- platform independence
--